mb21/blog/_posts/2014-05-29-Marcel-Wanders-between-Art-and-Design.md

 But maybe Marcel Wanders is in fact sincere with his products and tries to give non-designers a version of design that they again can relate to.

 > A product must feel familiar.
-This is why he chooses elements that everyone recognizes because, for instance, they are based on historical sources of inspiration. — 2014 Stedelijk exhibition
+This is why he chooses elements that everyone recognizes because, for instance, they are based on historical sources of inspiration.
+>
+> —<cite>2014 Stedelijk exhibition</cite>

 That may be his personal vision.
 To sidestep the problem of the late 1990s and the first decade of the 20th century’s lack of a shared vision.

-> Does the concept of future still exist in a culture in which a coherent vision has disappeared? — Marcel Wanders
+> Does the concept of future still exist in a culture in which a coherent vision has disappeared?
+>
+> —<cite>Marcel Wanders</cite>

 Sometimes, the result feels like a “Best of IKEA”.
 It’s good design, no doubt about that.
 But for my taste, it’s often too much “bling bling”—too cheap and too extravagant at the same time.
 As a child of modernity, I’m still waiting for the good old future.